Healthy Homes Assessment Porirua

 Draught Stopping Porirua

-If a draught could be perceived as a result of gaps or holes, it needs to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes, it needs to be sealed.

-See the full details for the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections